Abdullah00110/Inventory-Task/README.md

     **Contributing**
     ```Fork the repository.
        1. Create a new branch (git checkout -b feature-branch).
-       2. Make your changes and commit them (git commit -m 'Add new feature').
+       2. Make and commit your changes (git commit -m 'Add new feature').
        3. Push to the branch (git push origin feature-branch).
        4. Create a new Pull Request.
     ```